gaps-closure/gaps-closure.github.io/docs/C/03-03-01-conflict-analyzer.md

 or produces some conflicts which describe inconsistencies of the application of the annotations to the code.

-The conflict analyzer uses a constraint solver called [MiniZinc](https://www.minizinc.org/doc-2.5.5/en/index.html)  to perform program analysis and determine a correct-by-construction partition that satifies the constraints specified by the developer using CLE annotations.
+The conflict analyzer uses a constraint solver called [MiniZinc @minizinc_handbook ](https://www.minizinc.org/doc-2.5.5/en/index.html)  to perform program analysis and determine a correct-by-construction partition that satifies the constraints specified by the developer using CLE annotations.
 MiniZinc provides a high level language abstraction to express constraint solving problems clearly.
 MiniZinc compiles a MiniZinc language specification of a problem for